1There was a man in the land of Uz whose name was Job. That man was blameless and upright, and one who feared God and turned away from evil.

 24For my sighing comes before I eat.
 My groanings are poured out like water.

-26I am not at ease, nor am I quiet, nor have I rest; but trouble comes.”
+26I am not at ease, nor am I quiet, nor have I rest; and turmoil comes.”

 1Then Eliphaz the Temanite answered,

-2“If someone ventures to talk with you, will you be grieved?
+2“If someone ventures to talk with you, will you be offended?
 But who can withhold himself from speaking?

 3Behold, you have instructed many, you have strengthened the weak hands.